 Have something to add to this net worth?
 Share it by adding comments below.

 Lorettal Lynn, Loretta Webb, The Coal Miner's Daughter, Country Music's First Girl Singer, The First Lady of Country Music, The Decca Doll, The Queen of Country Music

-How Katy Perry Became The Highest Paid Entertainer In The Worldon Jul 6, 2015
+The 15 Highest Paid Authors In The World Right Nowon Jul 27, 2015

 All net worths are calculated by applying a proprietary algorithm.
 The results are then fact checked and confirmed by a team of editors.
 We scan all publicly available data and resources and work diligently to ensure that our numbers are the most accurate and up to date net worth data you will find anywhere on the internet.